EternityForest/iot_devices/README.md

 You also have a unit for numeric types.
 There should not ever be any kind of complex schema language!!

+#### Special Data Point Names

+If possible, use these names, hosts should know they are important and give them easy accessibility.

+"color" with subtype color for a lighting device, "switch", for the main way you turn something on or off, "start" and "stop" with subtype trigger for things you can control but do not generally remain on when turned on.

+"rssi" for the recieved signal strength, "battery" with unit percent for the battery, "open" for the status of doors, "on" for things with an on/off state but that you do not control manually, "powered" to indicate something has full power and is not running on backup batteries.

 #### Documentation
 This project uses google style docstrings with pdoc3.